stonepros/stone/doc/releases/nautilus.rst

 v14.2.6 Nautilus
 ================

-This is the sixth update to the Ceph Nautilus release series.
+This is the sixth update to the Stone Nautilus release series.
 This is a hotfix release primarily fixing a regression introduced in v14.2.5, all nautilus users are advised to upgrade to this release.